redhat-developer/design-manual/pages/assemblies/curated-links.md

 ---
-section: Create
-video-title: RHD Curated Links Creation Demo
-custom_css:
+custom_css: [assemblies]
-  - assemblies
 layout: create
 category: create
+section: Create
 title: Curated links
 active_nav: Assemblies
 permalink: /assemblies/curated-links
-featured_image-text: This is a rich text example image
 status: released
 youtube_video: G8Zn9SDmA3M
 video-title: RHD Curated Links Creation Demo
+intro_paragraph: >
-intro_paragraph: The curated links assembly can be used as a way to manually select content to be linked off from on a page (as opposed to a collection assembly automatically bringing links in based on a keyword).
+  The curated links assembly can be used as a way to manually select content to be linked off from on a page (as opposed to a collection assembly automatically bringing links in based on a keyword).
-featured_image-file:
 ---

 ## What content types can I add this assembly to?